YuliaShvets/iot-java-labs/README.md

 - Spotbugs and Checkstyle
 - mvn clean site

+Task 4 :
+- You should write unit tests to your project
+- 80% test coverage
+- mvn clean test

 Task 3 :
 - Add maven support to the project
 - mvn clean package

 Task 2 :
 - Implement sorting of objects (ascending and descending).